MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 Our example command would then look like this:

-	Set-RMSServerAuthentication
+	Set-RMSServerAuthentication -Key zIeMu8zNJ6U377CLtppkhkbl4gjodmYSXUVwAO5ycgA=-AppPrincipalId b5e3f76a-b5c2-4c96-a594-a0807f65bba4-BposTenantId 23976bc6-dcd4-4173-9d96-dad1f48efd42
-	-Key zIeMu8zNJ6U377CLtppkhkbl4gjodmYSXUVwAO5ycgA=
-	-AppPrincipalId b5e3f76a-b5c2-4c96-a594-a0807f65bba4
-	-BposTenantId 23976bc6-dcd4-4173-9d96-dad1f48efd42

 As shown in the previous command, you can supply the values with a single command, or just type Set-RMSServerAuthentication, and supply the values one-by-one when prompted.
 When the command completes, you see "**The RmsServerAuthentication is set to ON**", which means you can now protect and unprotect files by using your service principal.

 Consider making this service principal a super user: To ensure that this service principal can always unprotect files for others, it can be configured to be a super user.
 In the same way as you configure a standard user account to be a super user, you use the same Azure RMS cmdlet, [Add-AadrmSuperUser](/powershell/aadrm/vlatest/Add-AadrmSuperUser.md) but specify the **-ServicePrincipalId** parameter with your AppPrincipalId value.

 For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).

 > [!NOTE]
 > To use your own account to authenticate to the Azure Rights Management service, there's no need to run Set-RMSServerAuthentication before you protect or unprotect files, or get templates.

 #### Prerequisite 4: For regions outside North America

 For authentication outside the Azure North America region, you must edit the registry as follows.
 If your Azure Information Protection tenant is in North America, do not do this step:

-1. Run the Get-AadrmConfiguration cmdlet again, and make a note of the values for CertificationExtranetDistributionPointUrl and LicensingExtranetDistributionPointUrl.
+1. Run the Get-AadrmConfiguration cmdlet again, and make a note of the values for **CertificationExtranetDistributionPointUrl** and **LicensingExtranetDistributionPointUrl**.

-2. On each computer where you will run the RMS Protection cmdlets, open the registry editor and navigate to: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC`
+2. On each computer where you will run the AIP cmdlets, open the registry editor and navigate to: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC`

-3. If you do not see the ServiceLocation key, create it, so that your registry path shows **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC\ServiceLocation**
+3. If you do not see a **ServiceLocation** key, create it, so that your registry path shows **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC\ServiceLocation**

 4. For the **ServiceLocation** key, create two keys if they do not exist, named **EnterpriseCertification** and **EnterprisePublishing**.

     When you create these REG_SZ keys, do not change the Name of "(Default)", but edit them to set the Value data:

-    - For EnterpriseCertification, paste your CertificationExtranetDistributionPointUrl value.
+    - For **EnterpriseCertification**, paste your CertificationExtranetDistributionPointUrl value.

-    - For EnterprisePublishing, paste your LicensingExtranetDistributionPointUrl value.
+    - For **EnterprisePublishing**, paste your LicensingExtranetDistributionPointUrl value.

 5. Close the registry editor.
 There is no need to restart your computer.
 However, if you are using a service principal account rather than your own user account, you must run the Set-RMSServerAuthentication command after making this registry edit.

 ### Example scenarios for using the cmdlets for Azure Information protection and the Azure Rights Management service

-It's more efficient to use labels to classify and protect files, because there are just two cmdlets that you need, that typically stand alone: [Get-AIPFileStatus](/powershell/rmsprotection/vlatest/get-aipfilestatus) and  [Set-AIPFileLabel](/powershell/rmsprotection/vlatest/set-aipfilelabel).
+It's more efficient to use labels to classify and protect files, because there are just two cmdlets that you need, which can be run by themselves or together: [Get-AIPFileStatus](/powershell/rmsprotection/vlatest/get-aipfilestatus) and  [Set-AIPFileLabel](/powershell/rmsprotection/vlatest/set-aipfilelabel).
 Use the help for both these cmdlets for more information and examples.

-However, to protect or unprotect files by directly connecting to the Azure Rights Management service, you must run a series of cmdlets as described next.
+However, to protect or unprotect files by directly connecting to the Azure Rights Management service, you must typically run a series of cmdlets as described next.

 First, if you need to authenticate to the Azure Rights Management service with a service principal rather than use your own account, in a Powershell session, type:

 	Set-RMSServerAuthentication

-When prompted, enter the three identifiers as described in Prerequisites 3.
+When prompted, enter the three identifiers as described in [Prerequisites 3](#prerequisite-3-to-protect-or-unprotect-files-without-user-interaction).

 Before you can protect files, you need to get a list of the Rights Management templates to identify which one to use and its corresponding ID number.
 From the output, you can then copy the template ID: